 Innovation is important for all businesses, but getting employees onboard can be difficult, especially in large companies.
-According to the Harvard Business Review, many companies are trapped in a “strategy-execution gap.”
+Team alignment can be tricky business.
+According to the Harvard Business Review, this is because many companies are trapped in a “strategy-execution gap.”

 “Advisers are hired, data is gathered, numbers are crunched, and decisions are made.
 But the seeming consensus doesn’t translate into action.”